jcnelson/vdev/INSTALL.md

 Step 1: Compile and Install vdev
 --------------------------------

 The steps to check out, compile and install vdev and host-specific configuration files are as follows:

+**WARNING:** The final step will remove your `/etc/rcS.d/S02udev` and `/etc/rcS.d/S13udev-finish` initscript symlinks.
+Proceed at your own risk, and make back-ups as needed.

     $ git clone https://github.com/jcnelson/vdev
     $ cd vdev